 The U.S. team of five men and five women was announced in July and includes veterans of international competition as well as newcomers to the international stage, all vying for podium spots on race day.
 Athletes were named to the team by USATF’s Mountain Ultra Trail (MUT) executive committee based on their finish at designated selection races and secondarily on running resumes.
 The full selection criteria can be found here.

-Team USA, led by veteran administrators Richard Bolt (Mountain View, CA) and Nancy Hobbs (Colorado Springs, CO) and includes YiOu Wang (San Anselmo, CA), Mario Mendoza (Bend, OR), Devon Yanko (San Anselmo, CA), Alex Varner (Mill Valley, CA), Corrine Malcolm (Bellingham, WA), Ryan Bak (Bend, OR), Larisa Dannis (Mill Valley, CA), Tyler Sigl (Seymour, WI), Sabrina Little (Waco, Texas) and Jared Burdick (Syracuse, NY).
+The US Ultra Trail Team, led by veteran administrators Richard Bolt (Mountain View, CA) and Nancy Hobbs (Colorado Springs, CO) and includes YiOu Wang (San Anselmo, CA), Mario Mendoza (Bend, OR), Devon Yanko (San Anselmo, CA), Alex Varner (Mill Valley, CA), Corrine Malcolm (Bellingham, WA), Ryan Bak (Bend, OR), Larisa Dannis (Mill Valley, CA), Tyler Sigl (Seymour, WI), Sabrina Little (Waco, Texas) and Jared Burdick (Syracuse, NY).

-Quotes from Team USA athletes:
+Quotes from US Ultra Trail Team athletes:

 “I’m really grateful and honored for the opportunity to compete for the USA team again.
 It’s always a surreal experience to see the best runners from so many different countries compete in one race together.
 These experiences are what I will remember from the sport.
 It’s a blessing to be able to travel to a country i’ve never been in and see the mountains of Portugal with a great group of people.” – Mario Mendoza